-Chronic Stress
+Chronic stress

-Stress is not the problem.
-While it doesn’t feel good to experience stress, and when we focus our stress management on “trying not to feel stressed” we can often end up more stressed because we’re telling our body that a natural, normal process isn’t okay.
+While it definitely doesn’t feel good to experience stress, focusing on “trying not to feel stressed” can often result in us feeling more stressed because we’re telling our body that a natural, normal process isn’t okay.
 It trains our brain to see an “enemy inside”.

 How stress becomes chronic